-The investment in, disposal or write off of, Tier 2 Notes may have tax consequences in the hands of Tier 2 Noteholders, the Issuer or both
+The investment in, and disposal or write-off of, Tier 2 Notes may have tax consequences in the hands of Tier 2 Noteholders, the Issuer or both their own professional advisers as to the tax consequence of investing in Tier 2 Notes, and particularly as to whether a disposal or write-off of Tier 2 Notes will result in a tax liability.

-The investment in, disposal or write off upon the occurrence a trigger event of, Tier 2 Notes, may have tax consequences in the hands of Tier 2 Noteholders, the Issuer or both.
-As any such potential consequence depends on various factors, prospective investors in Tier 2 Notes are strongly advised to consult their own professional advisers as to the tax consequence of investing in Tier 2 Notes, and particularly as to whether a disposal or write off of Tier 2 Notes will result in a tax liability.
+The investment in, and disposal or write-off upon the occurrence a Non-Viability Event in respect of Tier 2 Notes may have tax consequences in the hands of Tier 2 Noteholders, the Issuer or both.
+As any such potential consequence depends on various factors, prospective investors in Tier 2 Notes are strongly advised to consult